 It is not that women’s groups or media are not aware of this statistics but still they make a big fuss about it in all national and international forums stating increasing assault on women and thus seeking more protection for them.
 Some go one step ahead seeking stricter punishment for the offenders.

 A recent Tehelka report alleges that such cases are not dealt with proper attention and care and hence the accused easily get away with the crime.
 They blame that the lackadaisical approach of police in such cases make it impossible to prove the accused guilty and hence they get acquitted.

-Whereas any crime needs to be dealt with stern hands and it is the duty of the police to ensure safety and security of general public and instill confidence in them.
-Police is also duty bound not to make any presumptions or stereotyping people.
+Whereas any crime needs to be dealt with stern hands and it is the duty of the police to ensure safety and security of the general public and instil confidence in them.
+Police are also duty-bound not to make any presumptions or stereotyping people.
 However, what the various videos released by the media showed was a conversation from their experience in different cases where women had consensual sex and later termed the same as rape.
 There are some extreme comments by police officers are mentioned on the site only to be verified by the supporting context and evidence and hence can’t be commented simply from the written letters (as the audio quality is very poor and we have seen many a times media twist the stories to make them sensational).

 This incident in Gurgaon created ripples all over India with people shouting how women are restricted to follow the dress code and not given ‘liberty’ to wear the dress of their choice.
 Many times these groups/women forget that all of us including men have to follow the certain dress code in public.
 Men, however, have never voiced their ‘concern’ over that issue.